sbupgsa/constitution/Constitution.md

 Voting shall be conducted by secret ballot.
 The mechanism for deciding an election shall be determined on a case by case basis.

-In the case that there is only one candidate on the ballot for a given position, the individual must garner the support of a simple majority &ldquo;yea&rdquo; vote of the voting membership present.
+In the case that there is only one candidate on the ballot for a given position, the individual must garner the support of a simple majority &ldquo;yea&rdquo; vote of the active membership present.

-In the case that there exist multiple candidates for a given position, a ranked choice system shall be utilized, wherein each voting member shall indicate on their ballot their order of preference among the available candidates, including the possibility to vote for the position to remain vacant.
+In the case that there exist multiple candidates for a given position, a ranked choice system shall be utilized, wherein each active member shall indicate on their ballot their order of preference among the available candidates, including the possibility to vote for the position to remain vacant.
 The presiding officer (the senior-most member, according to the alphabetical order of ascension given in Section 3 shall preside over the election and shall decide the winners by continuously eliminating the candidates who garner fewer votes than <math><mfrac><mrow><mi mathvariant="italic">100% of the vote</mi></mrow><mrow><mi mathvariant="italic">The number of remaining candidates</mi><mo>+</mo><mn>1</mn></mrow></mfrac><mo>+</mo><mn>1</mn></math>, until there is clear majority support for a single candidate over the other remaining candidate.

 In the event that a candidate is successfully elected to two or more positions, the candidate shall choose which position they would prefer to hold, in which case the second choice candidate for the vacant position shall be given the option to take that position, pending the approval of the Executive Committee.